SALT-FIUBA/firmware/README.md

 * **Ethernet (`en5`)** — connected to the hub, which connects to the Nucleo board.

 So that your Mac (on Wi-Fi) can route packets to `192.168.1.80` over `en5`.

 ---

+## 🚨 Caveats

+* This configuration will **not persist after reboot**.
+You can script it or use a launch daemon to automate.
+* Some versions of macOS are **quirky about bridging Wi-Fi**, especially newer ones (Monterey, Ventura+).
+If it fails, let me know what macOS version you’re running.

+---